josephyu12/11th-science-fair/README.md

-# stem-project-in-progress
+# 11th-science-fair

-All of my code that I have worked on throughout my STEM project will be stored here.
+All of my code that I have worked on throughout my 11th-grade STEM project will be stored here.

-You can find the code within these folders